Last Updated on February 18, 2023

 You can grab some food at Anna Maria Island Beach Cafe and drinks at Bamboo Beach Tiki Bar.

 Manatee Beach has lots of other amenities, including a gift shop.
+They have live music here throughout the year, too.

-Bayfront Park is in between Anna Maria City Pier and Rod & Reel Pier, and a short distance from both.
+Bayfront Park is between Anna Maria City Pier and Rod & Reel Pier, and a short distance from both.

 There is a nice playground here with picnic tables, shelters, and a beach area, also.